JorelAli/NixOS4Noobs/src/fonts.md

 ];
 ```

 Unfortunately, searching for font packages is _incredibly unintuitive_.
+Font packages look just like regular packages and adding them to the system packages _does not install them properly_.
 The 100% best safest way to find fonts is as follows:

 1. Search for the font you're looking for on the [NixOS packages search website](https://nixos.org/nixos/packages.html#font)
 2. Click on the package on the website (this shows a quick description of the package, along with various other information)